 Reason 7: You are not rational and agnostic – can’t learn

 Trading is a perpetual state of learning.
-You can only learn by being rational and open to change your opinion – being agnostic.
-The self-serving bias is in-built in all humans.
+You can only learn by being rational and open to changing your opinion – being agnostic.
+The self-serving bias is in-built into all humans.
 We take credit for good outcomes and blame others for bad outcomes.
-This way you make sure you don’t learn from experience and your decisions.
+This way, you ensure you don’t learn from experience and your decisions.
 A good result is not necessarily because you made a wise decision!
 Likewise, a bad outcome is not necessarily a result of a poor decision.